 If you think this is legal advice, you may qualify to assert one of these defenses.

 Look folks, I’m certainly a lawyer.
 However, in no way, shape, or form am I your lawyer, and for reasons that will become clear today unless I was licensed in all 50 states I am in no way a final word or source on any of this information.
+If you’ve found yourself in legal trouble, find an actual criminal lawyer fort worth – criminal defense attorney fort worth — don’t rely on whatever I say because I can in no way help with my posts.
 What pops up here on Lawyers & Liquor is a discussion of general legal principles for the purposes of education, entertainment, and occasionally explicit evisceration of how the law is applied in specific instances.
 This isn’t legal advice, and there is no attorney-client privilege that’s going to attach to everything or anything you send me or comment.
 Further, if you’re in a position where anything I profanely proliferate on herein may apply to you, you should most definitely seek out an attorney licensed to practice in your jurisdiction and heed their wise advice and counsel over that of a sentient and angry whiskey glass on the internet.

 With all that said and understood, I’m gonna drag out our Completely Sane Strawman for today’s discussion, whose sole purpose is to give me a nice foil to play off of as we dive deep into the world of mental issues, illness, and instability for today’s discussion.